 Use Cases

-- If the page is easy to recreate in a word processor, it will likely convert well to PDF.
-If the content relies heavily on interactive or visual elements, the page may not be suitable for printing, and it will remove those elements.
+Helpful tips: If the page is easy to recreate in a word processor, it will likely convert well to PDF.
+If the content relies heavily on interactive or visual elements, the page may not be suitable for printing.

-One exception is the accordion content type, which has been intentionally reformatted to display clearly in the generated PDF.
+Exceptions include the accordion content type and tables, which have been intentionally reformatted to display clearly in the generated PDF.

 Try it yourself: